Damien Berry

-Damien Berry (born October 21, 1989) is a former American football running back.
-He played college football at the University of Miami, where he was the team's leading rusher in 2010 and a second-team All-ACC selection.
+Damien Berry (born October 21, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Miami Hurricanes, leading the team in rushing and earning second-team All-Atlantic Coast Conference (ACC) honors in 2010.
 He was signed by the Ravens as an undrafted free agent in 2011.

 Early years

 Damien Berry was born in 1989 at Belle Glade, Florida.
 His father, Kenny Berry, played college football for the Miami Hurricanes from 1987 to 1989.
 Berry attended Suncoast High School where he played running back and safety, though he was mainly used as a safety.
 As a sophomore for Suncoast, Berry had four interceptions, more than 500 rushing yards, and 300 more all-purpose yards, and finished the season with 14 touchdowns.
 As a junior, Berry rushed for 530 yards and five touchdowns to go along with three interceptions on defense.
 As a senior, Berry transferred to Glades Central High School, where he rushed for 1,080 yards and 19 touchdowns.
 Despite suffering a torn anterior cruciate ligament (ACL), Berry played through the injury as a senior and helped lead Glades Central to a state title.
 He later had surgery to repair tears in the meniscus and ACL.

 Berry was recruited as a safety and was rated the No. 7 safety prospect and the No. 14 player in Florida by Rivals.com.
 He was also ranked No. 9 player in Florida by the Orlando Sentinel.